Cynthia Cattell: Education and career

-As of 2021, Cattell is a professor in the School of Physics and Astronomy at University of Minnesota.
+As of 2021, Cattell is a professor in the School of Physics and Astronomy at the University of Minnesota.

 Research

 Cattell's research on electron holes in space helps explain the release of energy from magnetic explosions in space.
 Cattell has also examined the energization of electrons in Earth's radiation belt and used satellite data to examine the behavior of ions flowing around Earth.
 Cattell uses her scientific knowledge to present the public with viewing opportunities to see the Northern Lights.